EBZebra/docs/edge/source/guide/configreference.md

 	<Username value="username"/>

 ### Password
-Specifies the password to be provided automatically when the Enterprise Browser is instructed to navigate to any page which requires basic or digest HTTP authentication.<P/>If this setting is absent from the configuration file a popup dialog will be displayed prompting the user to enter their own credentials.
+Specifies the password to be provided automatically when the Enterprise Browser is instructed to navigate to any page which requires basic or digest HTTP authentication.

+If this setting is absent from the configuration file a popup dialog will be displayed prompting the user to enter their own credentials.
 Leaving the value blank will provide a password of "".
-The Enterprise Browser will only permit the user to enter incorrect credentials twice before presenting the HTTP 401 Unauthorized page, the application should be designed to handle this scenario.
+The Enterprise Browser will only permit the user to enter incorrect credentials once before presenting the HTTP 401 Unauthorized page, the application should be designed to handle this scenario.

+Note: This configuration setting is not applicable for IE engine.
+In case of IE, Enterprise Browser will permit the user to enter credential multiple times.

 **Possible Values**